rozie/abcc/README.md

 You can find some motivation and history on my blog (PL).
 First post about this project: https://zakr.es/blog/2017/03/geneza-nazwa-i-zastosowania/

+abcc3.py is Python 3 attempt, and the current recommended version.
+It wasn't tested, but should run better than abcc.py which is not maintaned anymore and has bugs.
+Diff with abcc3.py and fix if you really want to use abcc.py.

 Requirements
 ---------
 - GNU/Linux
 - Python 2.7 (because of ping module)
+- Python 3.x (using new version)
 - modules listed in requirements.txt

 Installation
 - virtualenv venv_abcc
 - source ./venv_abcc/bin/activate
-- pip install -r requirements.txt
+- pip install -r requirements.txt (requirements3.txt for Python 3.x)
 - adjust config file

 Configuration